belle2/basf2/online_book/basf2/fei.rst

 Fortunately, for you as a user this is all contained within a few lines of code, allowing you to easily include the FEI in your steering file.
 In the first part of this exercise, we will use the FEI to reconstruct a  B\ :sup:`+`\ :sub:`tag` and have a look at its properties.
 In the second part we will combine the B\ :sub:`tag` with a B meson reconstructed in a decay channel involving neutrinos, referred to as B\ :sub:`sig`.

 .. admonition:: Exercise
      :class: exercise stacked

-      Find the documentation of the FEI
+      Find the documentation of the FEI and look up "hadronic tagging" and "semileptonic tagging" in the FEI's documentation.
+      What is the difference between both analysis strategies?
+What are advantages and disadvantages?

 .. admonition:: Hint
      :class: toggle xhint stacked

-     It can be found in the :ref:`analysis/doc/index-01-analysis:Advanced Topics` section of the analysis module.
+     The documentation can be found in the :ref:`analysis/doc/index-01-analysis:Advanced Topics` section of the analysis module.
+     The definitions can be found in the section titled ``Hadronic, Semileptonic and Inclusive Tagging``.

 .. admonition:: Solution
      :class: toggle solution

      The documentation is here: `FullEventInterpretation`

-.. admonition:: Exercise
-    :class: exercise stacked

-     Look up "hadronic tagging" and "semileptonic tagging" in the FEI's documentation.
-     What is the difference?

-.. admonition:: Hint
-    :class: toggle xhint stacked

-    This can be found in the :ref:`analysis/doc/FullEventInterpretation:Hadronic, Semileptonic and Inclusive Tagging` section.

-.. admonition:: Solution
-    :class: toggle solution

      Hadronic tagging uses only B meson decays without neutrinos and is therefore more precise (as the exact momentum of the B meson can be known).

      Semileptonic tagging uses decays that include one neutrino, these have higher branching fractions but are less precise as the kinematic information is incomplete.

 In this exercise we will use hadronic tagging, the procedure for semileptonic tagging is analogous but as it is less commonly used it is not discussed in this exercise.